SherAdnanKhan/packt-api/src/resources/documentation/api-products.md

 ## List Products `ALPHA`

-Fetches all products in our catelogue
+Fetches all products available in our catalog

 **URL**